Randomized coupled decompositions: Numerical examples for CMTF

 \section{Numerical examples for CMTF}

 Here we consider two numerical examples comparing our CMTF algorithms.
 In the first example, we are going to compare two approaches to CMTF algorithms without randomization, one using the ALS method and the other using SVD.
-Namely, we compare the Algorithm~\ref{agm:CMTF-CPals} with the Algorithm~\ref{agm:CMTF-Tucker}.
-The second example is analogous to the Examples 1--5 from Section~\ref{sec:CMF_num} and we compare randomized versions of the Algorithm~\ref{agm:CMTF-Tucker}.
+Namely, we compare Algorithm~\ref{agm:CMTF-CPals} with Algorithm~\ref{agm:CMTF-Tucker}.
+The second example is analogous to Examples 1--5 from Section~\ref{sec:CMF_num} and we compare randomized versions of Algorithm~\ref{agm:CMTF-Tucker}.